top of page

 A humming or growling noise from the wheel is one of the most common signs of a worn wheel bearing.

-• Starts quietly and becomes louder over time
+• It starts quietly and becomes louder over time.

-• Often comes from one corner of the vehicle
+• Often, it comes from one corner of the vehicle.

 This type of noise usually remains consistent while driving and is a key early indicator of bearing wear.